XodiumSoftware/xCAD/AutoFrameCAD/libs/README.md

-# Docker Configuration for GUI Applications
+# API Configuration for (GUI) Applications

 This guide provides instructions on how to configure Bricsys API to be recognized by the application.

+**!KEEP IN MIND YOU WILL HAVE TO REPEAT THESE STEPS EVERYTIME YOU REBUILD THE CONTAINER!**

-## Bricsys BRX
+## Bricsys BRX API

 1. Apply for developer status at: `https://www.bricsys.com/developers`.
 2. Navigate to: `https://my.bricsys247.com`.